rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/docs/text-material.md

 But how can people find your website?

-For that, it needs a domain, its address on the internet.
+For that, it needs a domain—its address on the internet.

 You can rent one from a domain registrar.